DMalko/PeptoVar/README.md

    - personalized for selected sample
    - unique peptides for pair of samples
    - all possible peptides for variations in population
-   - *... multi-processing version will be available soon*

 - Translate variation with prefixes and suffixes:
    - determine variation synonymy
    - create translation dependencies